andrebergvind/big-tech-financial-analysis/sql/sql-analysis-process.md

 The SQL analysis primarily focused on developing an initial understanding of company performance and financial health before conducting deeper comparative analysis through visualization.

+All codes used can be accessed here: [SQL Analysis Process](./sql-analysis-process.md)

 To kick off the analysis i began with examining which company had the highest revenues each year Apple showcased highest revenue each year except for Microsoft in 2009.
 The code used: